MUSEQuBES: Characterizing the circumgalactic medium of redshift $\approx3.3$ Ly$\alpha$ emitters: Results

+The 68\% confidence intervals (Fig.~\ref{fig:fullsample}) and standard deviations (not shown) of the stacked spectra are calculated from 1000 bootstrap realizations of the LAE sample.
+However, we do not use these asymmetric 68\% confidence intervals in any measurements.
+Instead, we use the standard deviation of flux to obtain the errors on line centroid ($V_0$) and line width ($\sigma_v$) by fitting a single component Gaussian to each stacked absorption profile.
+We do not use the bootstrap realizations of the stacks to derive uncertainties on $V_0$ and $\sigma_v$, since the Gaussian fits did not converge for many realizations, particularly for the subsamples.

 The line centroids of the mean and median stacked \lya\ profiles are $-8\pm11$~\kms\ and $-2\pm10$~\kms, respectively, which are fully consistent with the systemic velocity (i.e., 0~\kms).
 Thus, the use of \zcorr, instead of \zlae, naturally produces stacked profiles with line centroids consistent with the systemic velocity.
 This, however, is not true for every subsample that we explore here.
 In some cases, particularly for the weaker \CIV\ stacks, we do notice residual offsets owing to sample variance and/or the large intrinsic scatter in the empirical relation used to correct the \zlae\ values.
 In passing, we note that the uncertainties in the line centroids (and $\sigma_v$) we quoted here should be treated as lower limits, since the fitting errors do not take into account the fact that the noise in nearby spectral pixels is correlated for the adopted bin size of $50$~\kms.

-This is, however, not the case for the uncertainties in equivalent widths which are determined from bootstrapping.
-We do not use the bootstrap technique to derive uncertainties in the line centroids and $\sigma_v$, since the Gaussian fits did not converge for many realizations, particularly for the subsamples.
+The rest-frame equivalent width, $W_r$, for each absorption stack is derived from direct integration of the observed profiles within $\pm300$~\kms\ (and $\pm500$~\kms) of the line centroid.
+Such velocity windows encompass most of the absorption (see Fig.~\ref{fig:fullsample}), and are commonly used in the literature \citep[e.g.,][]{Rudie12a,Werk13}.
+The uncertainties in the equivalent widths are determined from the stacks of the 1000 bootstrap samples.
+Finally, we calculated column densities using the $W_r$ measured from the mean stacked profiles assuming that the line falls on the linear part of the curve of growth.
+We caution that the column densities quoted for \HI\ stacks should be considered conservative lower limits, since the \lya\ stacks are heavily saturated.
+Tables~\ref{tab:HIsummary} and \ref{tab:CIVsummary} summarize all the measurements performed on the \HI\ and \CIV\ profiles, respectively, for all the stacks generated for this study.